Evoke-Platform/evoke-sdk/packages/context/README.md

 -   `input` _[object]_
     -   Action to be executed.
 The action must not be a create action.
 -   Returns updated instance.

+##### `invalidateCache()`

+Invalidates cached data for this specific object ID and all its option variants.
+Use this when you know the object definition has changed on the server.

+##### `invalidateAllCache()` (static)

+Static method that invalidates the entire object cache across all ObjectStore instances.
+Use this when you need to force fresh data for all objects.

 ### Page Context